tc-functors/docs/src/content/docs/examples/etl.md

 This is a rough draft
 :::

+The goal of this example is to introduce you to defining and composing entities without leaking any infrastructure details into it.

+## Preamble

 In this example, we will attempt to build the world's best ETL system.
 Just kidding!
 It's far from it.
-The goal is to introduce you to defining and composing entities without leaking any infrastructure details into it.
-Additionally, this example covers an end-to-end application (fullstack as kids call it).

 We will try to design a simple serverless ETL system that has the following features: